 UK Labour chief Corbyn argues for 'in' vote in EU referendum

-Corbyn comes from the socialist left-wing of the Labour Party and has long been seen as a lukewarm supporter of the 28-nation bloc.
+Corbyn comes from the socialist left-wing of the Labour Party and has long been seen as a lukewarm supporter of the EU.
 In 1975, he voted against joining what was then the European Economic Community.
+His ambivalence sets him apart from many Labour lawmakers, who strongly favor an "in" vote.